johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 - Finally, we have a third provider, also used only internally by our dynamic module (and hence not exported), which is our single private instance of the `ConfigService`.
 So, Nest is going to instantiate a `ConfigService` inside the dynamic module context (this makes sense, right?
 We told it to `useClass`, which means "create your own instance"), and that will be injected into the factory.

-If you made it this far - Congrats, that was the hardest part!
+If you made it this far - congrats!
+That was the hardest part.
 We just worked out all the mechanics of assembling a dynamically configurable module.
 The rest of the article is gravy!

 One other thing that should be obvious from looking at the generated `useFactory` syntax above is that the `ConfigService` class must implement a `createMassiveConnectOptions()` method.
 This should be a familiar pattern if you're already using some sort of configuration module, but now you can see how it plugs into this construct.